-The student's hair is to be clean and neatly groomed; if it is long, it must be secured off neck and out of face.
+The student's hair is to be of natural color, clean, and neatly groomed; if it is long, it must be secured off neck and out of face.
 Minimal jewelry is to be worn to prevent the spread of infection and to prevent patient or student injury.
 A watch, wedding band, and ONE pair of small non-dangling earrings are appropriate.
+Necklaces are not to be worn during clinical experiences.
 Rings and studs in body piercings are not allowed due to infection control.

-Nails are to be clean and trimmed short, no nail polish or artificial nails are permitted.
+Nails are to be clean and trimmed short, no longer than 1/8th of an inch beyond the fingertips; no nail polish or artificial nails are permitted.
 No strong perfumes or colognes are to be worn due to the potential to cause patients/clients distress including nausea, coughing, sneezing, etc. All visible tattoos on the face and jaw are to be covered.
 Any other visible tattoos that could be deemed inappropriate, offensive, insensitive, suggestive, or lewd must be completely covered while in the clinical setting.

 Some clinical sites require business casual dress.
-Long hair is to be secured snuggly to the head to prevent possible contamination & injury.
+Long hair is to be secured snuggly to the head to prevent possible contamination and injury.
 Blue jeans, denim, sweat shirts, and T-shirts are never acceptable.
 You will wear blue, black, or tan dress pants with your VCTC white polo shirt as advised by the instructor.